jbx-protocol/juice-docs-v2/docs/protocol/api/contracts/jbfundingcyclestore/read/currentof.md

 4. If there's a candidate funding cycle configuration, check to see if it is approved.
 If so, return the funding cycle as the current funding cycle of the project.
 Otherwise, get a reference to the funding cycle that the candidate is based on.
 A current funding cycle will be one derived from this reference.

     ```solidity
-    // If a standby funding cycle exists...
+    // If an eligible funding cycle exists...
     if (_fundingCycleConfiguration > 0) {
       // Resolve the funding cycle for the eligible configuration.
       _fundingCycle = _getStructFor(_projectId, _fundingCycleConfiguration);